Kemal's Braindump

 I have been using the Brainiac intensively over the last months and made some changes to the configuration along the way.
-Get your update here.
+Get your update here or from Codeberg.

 Improvements: